brillout/FasterWeb/README.md

 An ES6 Module Loader features useful characteristics that we can use:
   - An ES6 Module Loader loads source code asynchronously and makes the source code accessible to JavaScript land which is something we need to compute the secure hash
   - The process of loading source code of an ES6 Module Loader is easy to alter and extend
   - ES6 Module Loaders have been designed to be statically analyse-able.
 This enables the server to know beforehand what source codes are going to be required.
-Hence we can precompute the secure hashes.
+The server can therefore precompute the secure hashes.

 [SystemJS](https://github.com/systemjs/systemjs) is a production ready module loader built on top of a ES6 Module Loader [pollyfill](https://github.com/ModuleLoader/es6-module-loader).